-Automations have reports that will tell you things like, number of emails sent, number of contacts who have completed the automation, revenue, clicks, orders, recovered carts and other useful information.
-You can confirm that your data has synced to a certain extend if you see changes in the reports or queues of automations that coincide with the data you have synced.
+Automations have reports that will tell you things like, the number of emails sent, the number of contacts who have completed the automation, revenue, clicks, orders, recovered carts, and other useful information.
+You can confirm that your data has synced to a certain extent if you see changes in the reports or queues of automations that coincide with the data you have synced.
 To view an automation's report, go to automations and click on the name of the automation.

 Products will show up in Mailchimp in the Content Studio.
 Once there, click on Products.

 Your items should appear with images, if they do not, they will need to be removed and resynced with a Mailchimp image and web page url (see instructions for the Remove All MC Products) script).